-Colon and rectal cancers (colorectal cancer) make up the 2nd leading cause of cancer deaths among men and women in the United States.
+Colorectal cancer is the 2nd leading cause of cancer death among men and women combined in the United States.

-One in 20 people will be diagnosed with colorectal cancer in their lifetime.
+1 in 20 people will be diagnosed with colorectal cancer.

-More than 60 percent of deaths from colorectal cancer could be avoided with screening.
+60% of colorectal cancer deaths could be prevented with screening.

 Hopeful Facts and Figures